Next Steps And Big Unanswered Questions As The Nation Moves Into Post-Mueller Era

 A big question for Mueller and his team will be how much they debated trying to force the issue with Trump's lawyers, and how close they might have come to asking a grand jury to subpoena Trump.

-The stakes of a potential dispute over a subpoena were huge, including the prospect that the Supreme Court itself might weigh in on whether or not Trump could reject Mueller's effort to question him in person.
+The stakes of a potential dispute over a subpoena were huge, including the prospect that the Supreme Court itself might weigh in on whether Trump could reject Mueller's effort to question him in person.
 That didn't happen.

 The question now is: How close did Mueller and the Justice Department come to traveling down that road and did they opt not to for investigative reasons or because they were afraid they might lose the fight — or win the fight?